 1. Sri RanganathaSwamy Temple: The Temple That Gives Srirangapatna Its Name

 The island town of Srirangapatna gets its name from the Sri Ranganatha Swamy temple, built by the Ganga dynasty in the 9th century.
-This 1,400-year old temple is the oldest among all the temples in Srirangapatna.
+This 1,400-year-old temple is the oldest Srirangapatna temple.
 According to Hindu tradition, all the islands formed by the river Kaveri are consecrated to Ranganathaswamy (a manifestation of Vishnu).